jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 plugged it onto some real configurations, there wasn't a machine that had enough RAM to finish the job.
 Those were some nicely wasted months, but it is par for the course for a complex rewrite trying to solve complex problems.
-Trial an error involves both trial... and error.
+Trial and error involves both trial... and error.

 The next version of the BDT was an optimal tree, done in a straightforward, brute-force way.
 It took 6 hours to build, and weighed approximately 30GB.